Cavalcade (1933 film): Soundtrack

-Release
+Reception

 Box office

 Cavalcade was an instant commercial success, earning $1,004,000 in North American rentals, and $3.5 million in worldwide rentals.
 It made over US$1 million in the UK.
 It ended up making an estimated profit of £2,500,000 during its initial theatrical release.

 Critical reception

 Mordaunt Hall of The New York Times called the film "most affecting and impressive" and added, "In all its scenes there is a meticulous attention to detail, not only in the settings ... but also in the selection of players ...
 It is unfurled with such marked good taste and restraint that many an eye will be misty after witnessing this production."

 The film was reportedly Adolf Hitler's favorite film.
 During 1934, he and Joseph Goebbels, director of Nazi propaganda films, watched the film twice in March and May.

 The film holds a 67% approval rating on the review aggregation website Rotten Tomatoes based on 36 reviews, with an average rating of 5.90/10.
 The site's consensus reads: "Though solidly acted and pleasant to look at, Cavalcade lacks cohesion, and sacrifices true emotion for mawkishness."
 On Metacritic, the film holds a weighted average score of 73 out of 100 based on 13 critics, indicating "generally favorable" reviews.